miklos-szel/rpi-darts-kiosk/index.md

   * Physical USB mouse
 * OPTIONAL: vnc (remote control software, can act as a mouse or keyboard)

+The final system boots withing a minute with all the optional settings enabled.

 # Install Raspberry Pi OS (bullseye)

 Download and install the [Raspberry Imager.](https://github.com/raspberrypi/rpi-imager/releases/tag/v1.6.2)